 Job crafting is something that you decide to do, in order to change aspects of your current job, so that it suits you better.
 There are four basic steps: you decide what you want to change, you look for a win-win solution, you put the changes into practice, and then, having checked they're having a positive effect, you make sure they become a habit.

-The Center for Positive Organizational Scholarship (POS) at the University of Michigan has a useful Job Crafting Exercise.
-This is a template that you can buy on-line to help you apply the ideas discussed here.
+The Center for Positive Organizations (POS) at the University of Michigan has a useful Job Crafting Exercise.
+This is a template that you can buy online to help you apply the ideas discussed here.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!